enricava/rust_todo/README.md

 # rust_todo
 A very simple todo list application written in rust.
+The purpose of this application is to learn Rust by building something simple that can still be useful.

 ## Commands
 * `new`: creates a new to-do list.